vercel/next.js/packages/next/README.md

 With `next export`, we build a HTML version of your app.
 At export time we will run `getInitialProps` of your pages.

 The `req` and `res` fields of the `context` object passed to `getInitialProps` are not available as there is no server running.

+If your pages don't have `getInitialProps` you may not need `next export` at all, `next build` is already enough thanks to [automatic pre-rendering](automatic-pre-rendering).

 > You won't be able to render HTML dynamically when static exporting, as we pre-build the HTML files.
 If you want to do dynamic rendering use `next start` or the custom server API